 Uncle Bob disappeared back inside his house.
 We both completely held our breath as we walked up his front path.
-It was an awful long walk with wobbly legs for Jeb and me.
-We finally made it to Dinkins Road, rounded his gate and stopped just out of sight behind a big mulberry bush.
+With wobbly legs, it was an awful long walk for Jeb and me.
+We finally made it to Dinkins Road, rounded his gate and stopped, out of sight behind a big mulberry bush.
 We slowly let out our breath.
-Cousin Jeb was beet red and I’m sure I was the same.
-Then the shaking and laughter began.
-For five minutes we couldn’t stop.
+Jeb was beet red and I’m sure I was the same.
+Then the laughter began.
+For five minutes, we couldn’t stop.

 “And did you notice?
 Inside the house?
 Every single door has either a Yale lock on it or a padlock.
 Why?
-I’m completely with you.
 He’s hiding a lot of things in those rooms.
 One of those doors must have been the stairs to his abattoir.

-“And when I mentioned that my Pa went alligator poaching, his head jerked and he quickly turned to look at me.
-Did you see, just for an instant, that insanely wild and angry look he had?
+“When I mentioned that my Pa went alligator poaching, his head jerked and he quickly turned to look at me.
+Did you see that insanely wild and angry look he had?
 He bottled it up quickly but he’s a scary old man.
 I wouldn’t want to cross him.”

-I chuckled, “I’ve just spent the scariest hour of my life and it’s all yer fault.”
+I chuckled, “I’ve just spent the scariest hour of my life and it’s all your fault.”

 “Yeah.
 I don’t want to do that again.
-Maybe I went too far, but I just couldn’t help myself.”
+I went too far, but I couldn’t help myself.”

 “Don’t know for sure but it’s everywhere I’ve seen.
 Is it to keep animals in or to keep humans out?
 Some of each, I guess.”

-Jeb joked, “I guess it’s good.
+Jeb joked, “That’s good.
 You don’t want to be chasing alligators out of your chicken coop.”